• Menu

 4. Make Your Own Bottle Vases

 You like to do your part to help the environment, right?
 Well, here’s one way to do that and add a joyous element to your living room.
 Making a vase out of are cycled bottle is easy, especially if you have one or two lying around after your holiday parties.
-Get some leftover paint that you might have stashed away and paint them to your heart’s desire.
-Or you can add a piece of old cord or rope and tie it around the neck for a rustic touch.
+Use some leftover paint that you might have stashed away and paint them to your heart’s desire.
+Fun colors and textures can be found at your local craft store to create that unique piece.
+Add a piece of old cord or rope and tie it around the neck for a rustic touch.
 Once done, position them around the room on places that will accentuate the room’s focal points.
+Fill with flowers, leaves, and feathers for a bit of drama.

 5. Enhance the Appeal of Your Windows